freshOS/Stevia/README.md

  )
 ```
 ### Animating Changes
+Th animate a constraint is to change the constant property on it and then call self.layoutIfNeeded() in an animation block.

+Animating with stevia is no different than native Autolayout

 In both cases, animating the constraint change is as easy as calling `layoutIfNeeded` in an animation block.